andrewunifei/CS229-Machine-Learning/README.md

 # CS229-Machine-Learning
-Repositório para manter resumo das anotações e atividades realizadas no curso "CS229: Machine Learning" distribuído pela Stanford University.
+Repository to keep notes taken and activities realized in the course "CS229: Machine Learning" distributed by Stanford University.